Prokinetic Agents – A Scientific Review

 - Short transition period between the contractions of phase 3 into the inactivity of phase 13.

 Motilin is produced by endocrine cells in the beginning part of the small intestine and plays an important role in the regulation of MMC, as the levels of this hormone are directly related to the different phases of MMC 4.

 GI contraction can be measured by analyzing the concentration of motilin in the blood plasma, as these levels will fluctuate every 90-120 minutes as we fast (reaching a peak during phase 3 of the MMC), and will almost disappear once you eat.

 MMC and SIBO

 Therefore, MMC, in addition to controlling motility, is also an important mechanism for controlling the bacterial flora of the small intestine and is known as the “intestinal housekeeper”3.
-This is because the MMC promotes motility of the small intestine, allowing the bacteria to migrate towards the large intestine, effectively stopping accumulation of bacteria in the small intestine and the associated symptoms of SIBO.
+This is because the MMC promotes motility of the small intestine, allowing the bacteria to migrate towards the large intestine, effectively stopping the accumulation of bacteria in the small intestine and the associated symptoms of SIBO.

 What are Prokinetic Agents?

 When you break down the word ‘prokinetic,’ ‘pro’ means to promote or give rise to something, whereas ‘kinetics’ means movement or activation of something.

 Prokinetic agents, therefore, are a class of drugs that promote motility within the gastrointestinal (GI) tract and manage the following symptoms: